MaximeMaillet/dtorrent/README.md

     * For add torrent + file
     * For get details about one torrent
     * For get list of all torrents registered
-    * For play & pause
+    * For play & resume
     * For soft delete
 * Web socket on events
-* Api for send action to rtorrent (pause, resume, erase)

 ## Requirements